langchain-ai/langgraph/docs/docs/concepts/langgraph_platform.md

 You need to add this as an environment variable when running LangGraph Platform.
 It should be provided as `LANGSMITH_API_KEY=...`.

-LangGraph Platform will provide a one-time check when starting up to ensure that it is a valid LangSmith key.
+LangGraph Platform will do a one-time check when starting up to ensure that it is a valid LangSmith key.

 The free version of LangGraph Platform does not have access to some features that the other versions have, namely LangGraph Studio and Assistants.